Widget Configuration

 - Confirm – Click Save/Create to add the folder.

-Refer to the GIF below for a visual understanding
+Refer to the GIF below for a visual understanding-

 This configuration allows internal cloud users to upload files and folder to the connected external storage.
+There are two seperate toggles for file and folder upload to ensure that if CloudFiles user does not want to allow folder upload to the internal widget, they can do so.

 Follow the steps listed below to upload a file -